Guesstimate Questions: 10 Examples + Answers (2026)

 When should you use top-down vs bottom-up?

 Top-down works when you have a reliable aggregate to anchor on (US population 330M, US households 130M, US cars 280M).
 Bottom-up works when the quantity is best built unit by unit (revenue per store × number of stores).
 Doing both and reconciling is the strongest signal a candidate can send (Hacking the Case Interview).
+For the decision rule and worked examples of each, see the top-down vs bottom-up market sizing guide.

 How do you solve the three most-asked guesstimate types?